Roads of Stowupland

 Saxham Street, at the North Easterly extremity of the road layout is still linked to Mill Street by the historic route of the Main Road (or Church Road) though now known as the A1120.
 In the 20th century the Saxham Street junction with Bells Lane (the continuation of the A1120 from Stowupland down to Earl Stonham ) was changed.
 Previously a T-junction with a sign pointing along Bells Lane indicating @To the Coast’ the A1120 is a now sweeping curve with a turnoff to Mendlesham.

 Rendall Lane (occasionally known as Randall Lane) is little more than a single lane track linking Saxham Street in a north easterly direction up to Gipping Road.
+Up to the 19th century Watch Bench Lane linked Rendall Lane and Creeting Lane.

 Mill Street, still exists as shown in the lower section of this map.
 It linked the southern extremity of Stowupland to Stowmarket and the River Gipping.
-With the coming of the A14 Mill street became a cul-de-sac, and traffic to Stowmarekt has to find an alternative route.
+With the coming of the A14 Mill street became a cul-de-sac, and traffic to Stowmarket has to find an alternative route.

 Running westerly from the Elm Farm end of Mill Street is the Stowmarket Road (B1115).
 As shown on this sketch map at the junction with the road to Thorney Green, traffic heading to Stowmarket used to make a sharp left hand turn, In the 20th century this junction was changed and a new road built taking traffic straight across over and over a bridge across the A14 before traveling down Preston’s Hill into Stowmarket.